 We did find that this one was fastest when you accessed servers that are close to your physical location.
 We experienced about a 25% drop in speed when using servers that were located across the Atlantic Ocean.
 The British Virgin Islands are known for staunch privacy protection and secrecy about private financial matters.
 They have no mandatory data retention laws and are an independent, self-governing entity.
 This is another reason why we liked ExpressVPN and their privacy policies.
 They believe strongly that a user’s private Internet data should be kept in strict confidentiality and not accessible to any other third party.

 ExpressVPN has several subscription levels ranging from $12.95 per month for a month-to-month agreement and up to $6.67 per month for 15 months.
-This package gives you three free months.
+This package gives you three months for free.
 Overall, we felt that ExpressVPN was a good value for your money.

 Our favorite thing about ExpressVPN is that it provided a clear icon that shows you when the VPN is turned on and off.
 Changing locations was easy and reconnecting only took about a minute.
 Their list of smart locations was found to give the best speed and helped you to choose servers that were nearby and were not currently crowded.
 One thing that we did not like is that even though ExpressVPN allows you to install it on as many devices as you wish, you can only connect three of those devices to the VPN at the same time.